apache/amoro-site/amoro-docs/content/admin-guides/deployment.md

 ## System requirements

 - Java 8 is required.
 Java 17 is required for Trino.
-- Optional: MySQL 5.5 or higher, or MySQL 8
+- Optional: MySQL 5.5 or higher
 - Optional: PostgreSQL 14.x or higher
 - Optional: ZooKeeper 3.4.x or higher
 - Optional: Hive (2.x or 3.x)